litong01/samba-ad-dc/README.md

 ```

 You may choose to customize the realm by specify different REALM when create the docker container
 or Kubernetes pod.
-You can may further customize users by following how users get created in script
+You may further customize users by following how users get created in script
 /usr/sbin/ad-users.
 With this container image, you can create any realm and any number of users as
 you like.